Tom Fletcher (diplomat): Principal of Hertford College, Oxford

-United Nations Humanitarian Coordinator
+UN Humanitarian Chief and Emergency Relief Coordinator

-In October 2024 Fletcher was nominated by Keir Starmer to succeed Martin Griffiths as Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
-He was the sixth Briton in a row to hold the role, despite efforts by some countries to have the United Nations secretary-general, António Guterres, appoint someone of a different nationality.
+On 9 October 2024, United Nations Secretary-General António Guterres appointed Fletcher as Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, succeeding Martin Griffiths.
+He took office on 18 November 2024.
+As Emergency Relief Coordinator, he heads the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and chairs the Inter-Agency Standing Committee (IASC), the principal humanitarian coordination forum bringing together United Nations agencies and major humanitarian organisations.
+He was the sixth Briton in a row to hold the role, despite efforts by some countries to have the United Nations Secretary-General, appoint someone of a different nationality.